pondrejk/dizzer/outline.md

 - avoiding aggregation (data vs visual aggregation)
 - study of hexbin aggregation
 - optionally: dimensionality reduction, autoencoders for spatial data
-- an aside on UX, dealing with density in ux controls
+- an aside on UX, dealing with density in ux controls -- design constraints in web cartography
-- an aside on web graphics technologies, vector tiles and mapbox
+- an aside on web graphics technologies, vector tiles and mapbox (and all other webGl based solutions -- name, contrast them)
 - a discussion of figure vs groud
 - Case study - urban recommendation system
+- why react-redux is good (shared state etc., front-end frameworks, (other ways of sharing state) -- urobiť to nejak nadčasovo, spomenut neustále zmeny v tejto oblasti)
 -- inset map: https://react-leaflet.js.org/docs/example-react-control

 # Dealing with velocity: